The work starts before the first sketch.

 My design aesthetic didn't start in design school—it began in middle school, when I would cut out my favorite skateboard deck graphics from CCS catalogs and glue them into notebooks.
 I grew up skateboarding, riding BMX, and rollerblading, completely immersed in action sports culture.

 In high school, I worked at a local bike shop—partly for the paycheck, partly to get a mountain bike.
-Those years exposed me to the intersection of technical engineering (frame geometry and bike components) and bold visual expression (product design, brand identities, and graphics).
+Those years exposed me to the intersection of technical engineering (obsessing over bike components and studying drafting in school) and bold visual expression (product design, brand identities, and graphics).

 The combination of action sports and street culture shaped my entire visual approach.
 I learned that the best brands don't blend in—they commit to their personality, even if it's rough around the edges.
 I incorporate that philosophy in everything I create.